 We counsel clients on the advantages of a range of duty preference programs, such as the Generalized System of Preferences, the Caribbean Basin Trade Preference Act, the African Growth and Opportunity Act, the Andean Trade Preference Act, and various free trade agreements to which the U.S. is a signatory.
 We also counsel clients on duty avoidance programs or duty deferral programs such as drawback and in-bond processing.
 We advise clients regarding compliance with requirements on imports administered by the Food and Drug Administration and the U.S. Department of Agriculture.

 Energy and utility services for clients with needs domestically or around the world, including representing international energy clients seeking to establish renewable generation facilities in the United States and mergers and acquisitions by international companies of major domestic electric utility and water clients.
 In addition, we provide strategic advice on rate and regulatory matters to international energy clients domestically and abroad; represent international clients before arbitration panels; and provide regulatory advice to energy regulatory authorities throughout the world.

 Taxation Law, including tax-exempt financing law for multinational companies, non-U.S. corporations having U.S. businesses, pass-through entities, professional associations, and wealthy individuals.
 We provide federal domestic and international tax advice to multinational companies and have handled a reverse reorganization acquisition of a Bermuda company, an inversion of a U.S. Company to Bermuda, and the formation of Netherlands, Switzerland, Luxembourg, and Iceland companies to transact business between non-U.S. and U.S. companies.

 Mergers and Acquisitions.
-Members of the practice have served as lead counsel on wide variety of mergers and acquisitions, including cross-border transactions and on initial and secondary public offerings, entity formation and joint ventures.
+Members of the practice have served as lead counsel on wide variety of mergers and acquisitions, including cross-border transactions, and on initial and secondary public offerings, entity formation and joint ventures.
 We advise clients on financings and tax, antitrust and regulatory, intellectual property, and development matters.

 Unfair trade actions, including antidumping and countervailing duty investigations and administrative reviews, "global safeguard" investigations, and investigations of possible infringements of intellectual property rights by imports.
 We have represented all parties to these complex administrative proceedings, namely U.S. importers, U.S. manufacturers and foreign respondents.